-No humour this month — I’m on a mission.
-I keep hearing people calling for more training within hospitality and tourism.
+I’m on a mission.
+I have been hearing people calling for more training within hospitality and tourism for years now.
 At the substantial risk of appearing self serving (as my core business is training), I would like to make some comments:

 The need for an increase in quality hospitality training on a management level is becoming an urgent priority in Australia.
-Our industry is expanding at an exponential rate as hotels, etc, are seen to be a reasonable investment and the foreign exchange rate favours inbound tourists.
+Our industry is expanding at an exponential rate as hotels, etc, are seen to be a reasonable investment, and restaurants and cafes are springing-up everywhere .
 The skills we have in this country are insufficient to cope now, let alone in the future.

 It’s getting really difficult to find well trained managers, chefs and supervisors; yet we’re needing them in greater numbers as business becomes more competitive and our margins are shrinking.
-For example, at the time of writing this my clients need four chefs who can cook, control costs and manage staff to productivity.
-We’re having real trouble — in spite of advertising nationally.
-It’s not that we’re not getting a response — we are getting resum?s — but the standard of applicants is depressingly low.
-The staffing agencies are reporting the same problem.
+For example, at the time of writing this article, four of my clients need head chefs who can cook, control costs and manage staff to productivity.
+We’re having real trouble finding them — in spite of advertising nationally.
+It’s not that we’re not getting an acceptable response — we are getting plenty of resumes — but the standard of applicants is depressingly low; mostly cooks wanting the title and salary of a head chef.
+Staffing agencies are reporting the same problem.

 Some restaurateurs are finding that they face no choice but to accept lower standards because they can’t afford a protracted vacancy in their team.
 If everyone spent a small percentage of their turnover on training we wouldn’t have this problem.
-This was the principle behind the Training Levy, but lots of businesses cheated, lots of people whinged, and the scheme failed.
+This was the principle behind the Government Training Levy some years ago, but lots of businesses cheated, lots of people whinged, and the scheme failed.

 But why are business owners so reluctant to train?
 Sometimes it’s because they’ve tried it in the past and found that the result was less than satisfactory — they see it as an expense rather than an investment.
 In many cases the staff they have trained have left their employ before there is a chance for a return.
 I believe these companies have spent their training dollars at the wrong level.